OSSM Virtual Center

 Wyatt is a National Merit Scholar and a national public speaking finalist in both FFA and HOSA.
 Throughout his work in the OSSM Virtual Program, he has completed courses in calculus, physics, chemistry, and economics.
 His studies in the program have also led to accolades on the national level for his research with the USDA in soil carbon sequestration.
 He will be attending Harvard University for the Undergraduate Class of 2027, and he plans to concentrate in Molecular & Cellular Biology.

-All courses are year-round starting in August.
+Courses are year-round starting in August, with spring-only offerings depending on student interest.
 Students may attend from anywhere they can access the internet and have a computer.
-Students meet with instructors remotely, either from a classroom, library or even home.
-Additionally, students will meet with instructors in person (typically at the student’s high school or another centralized location) about once per month to work on labs or other activities.
+Students meet with instructors remotely, either from a classroom, library, or even home.
+Additionally, students may meet with instructors in person (typically at the student’s high school or another centralized location) up to once per month to work on labs or other activities.

 Attendance Policy